Frequently Asked Questions

 The building has a free parking lot.
 There are two disability parking spaces located closest to the entrance, but please note the loading space is not quite large enough for a van ramp if you are a wheelchair user and traveling alone.
 There are no steps to enter the lobby.
 From the lobby, there are both stairs and an elevator to the second floor.
 My office is located in Suite 230 on the left side of the hallway.

-There are binary-gendered restrooms available for use on both floors.
+There are gendered restrooms available for use on both floors.
 Unfortunately, the building does not have any gender-neutral facilities.

 Lighting in my office is soft, and fluorescent lighting is never used.
 Lighting can always be adjusted as needed, so please feel free to ask.
-Blankets, heating pads, and ice packs are available to maximize comfort during sessions.
+Blankets, heating pads, and ice packs are available for your comfort.